Thomas Downing (restaurateur): Career

-Thomas moved to New York City where by 1820, he continued as an oysterman, selling his oysters on the street.
-At the time, oysters were inexpensive, and were considered common food.
+Thomas moved to New York City where, in 1820, he continued as an oysterman, selling his oysters on the street.
+At the time, oysters were inexpensive and considered common food.
 Thomas was an innovative businessman who knew how to set his oyster sales apart from the rest.
-One of the tactics he used, to keep a competitive edge, was purchasing the best oysters from the captains before any of the other oyster caterers arrived for the auction.
+One of the tactics he used to keep a competitive edge was purchasing the best oysters from the captains before any of the other oyster caterers arrived for the auction.
 When the others showed up to bid on the day's catch, he would pay the favor back to the captains by placing bids on the oysters with no intention of winning them, just to bump up the bidding price among the rest of Thomas's competitors.

 Another tactic he used was catering to the rich and elite of New York City.
 When Downing opened the Thomas Downing Oyster House in 1825, it was considered upscale compared to any of the other oyster cellars at that time.
 By using expensive linens and decorating with fine dining ware and chandeliers, he created an atmosphere that was both welcoming and comfortable for his rich clientele.
 His restaurant was strategically placed in the heart of New York's Business District.

 The 5 Points area, an African-American neighborhood a few blocks away from 5 Broad Street where the Thomas Downing Oyster House was located, housed many oyster cellars.
 The competition at the time were known to be dive bars and paled in comparison to the lavish food that was served at the Thomas Downing Oyster House.
 His menu raised the bar for oysters in fine dining.
 Some of the dishes he served included roast turkey stuffed with oysters, boned and jellied turkey, creamy oyster stew, pan fried oysters, roast duck and ham, scalloped oysters, and oyster pie.